zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 The ``citeproc-js`` processor maintains a persistent internal registry of citation data, and permits the addition, deletion and rearrangement of registered items.
-This correct operation of this functionality is quite important, because interaction with word processors and other authoring systems depends upon it.
+The correct operation of this functionality is quite important, because interaction with word processors and other authoring systems depends upon it.
 The behavior of the processor across a series of update transactions